tlamedia/gtm-kit/readme.txt

 Find out about what's new in our [our release post](https://gtmkit.com/gtm-kit-1-16/).

 #### Enhancements:
+* Added option to specify the Google Tag Manager environment.

 #### Bugfixes:
 * Add missing _sbp cookie in the cookie keeper.